michaelfester/tabasco/README.md

 The extension consists of three keyboard shortcuts:

-* Alt-Shift-O: close all other Tabs
+* Alt-Shift-O: Close Other Tabs
-* Alt-Shift-R: close Tabs to the right
+* Alt-Shift-R: Close Tabs to the Right
-* Alt-Shift-P: pin current Tab
+* Alt-Shift-P: Pin Tab

 ## Tabloid

 A separate extension, tabloid, adds the following shortcuts to Chrome

-* Move Tab one position to the right
+* Move Tab Right
-* Move Tab one position to the left
+* Move Tab Left
-* Move Tab to the first position
+* Move Tab to First Position
-* Move Tab to the last position
+* Move Tab to Last Position

 Chrome extensions currently only allow for a maximum of four shortcuts, which is why they are not included in tabasco.